 Examples of Parenthesis in Literature

-Bishop uses an abrupt excruciating parenthesis towards the end of the poem.
-For this, she uses brackets, for expressing understatement and for suggesting how to cope with losses through art by using “write it.”
+Bishop uses an abrupt, excruciating parenthesis towards the end of the poem.
+For this, she uses brackets, for expressing understatement, and for suggesting how to cope with losses through art by using the phrase “write it.”

 “It is now necessary to warn you that your concern for the reader must be pure: you must sympathize with the reader’s plight (most readers are in trouble about half the time) but never seek to know the reader’s wants.
 Your whole duty as a writer is to please and satisfy yourself…”

-The following style guidebook provides parenthetical information several times.
-Here you can see how author has explained the reader’s plight by giving descriptive sentence in brackets showing how readers are in trouble.
+The style guidebook provides parenthetical information several times.
+Here, you can see how the authors have explained the reader’s plight by giving descriptive sentence in brackets, showing how readers are in trouble.

 Look, the author has employed a detailed descriptive parenthesis in this passage.
-He explains in detail a sequence of untidy back buildings why they give such miserable look.
+He explains in detail a sequence of untidy back buildings, and why they give such a miserable look.

 “[I]n Calormen, story-telling (whether the stories are true or made up) is a thing you’re taught, just as English boys and girls are taught essay-writing.
 The difference is that people want to hear the stories, whereas I never heard of anyone who wanted to read the essays.”

-Lewis uses round brackets to describe the story, telling whether they are true or made up.
-He means to say people like to listen to a story, as they are not taught, whereas essays are taught.
-Hence, they seem boring.
+Here, Lewis uses round brackets to describe the story, specifying whether they are true or made up.
+He means to say that people like to listen to a story, which are not taught as are essays.
+Hence, essays seem boring.

-In this essay, Sinclair gives the readers a unique, enlightened, provocative, disturbing and utterly daring picture of modern city life of London and its people.
-In the process, he reveals a dark underbelly of London, as you can see his provocative understatement and parenthetical information about Churchill.
+In this essay, Sinclair gives the readers a unique, enlightened, provocative, disturbing, and utterly daring picture of modern city life in London, and of its people.
+In the process, he reveals a dark underbelly of London, as you can see his provocative understatement and parenthetical information about Winston Churchill.